 - 7) Tighten the screws.
-See Appendix Contents: Torque Specs starting on page APNDX-20. - 8) Install a second set of screws in the two holes immediately adjacent to the tongue on stepped ring. - 9) Once the four "holding" screws are in place, screw the rest of the neck dam mount screws in until snug.
+See "Torque Specs" module. - 8) Install a second set of screws in the two holes immediately adjacent to the tongue on stepped ring. - 9) Once the four "holding" screws are in place, screw the rest of the neck dam mount screws in until snug.
 Then torque the neck dam mount screws in a staggered pattern, taking up the tension a little bit at a time.
-See Appendix Contents: Torque Specs starting on page APNDX-20. - 10) Similar to neoprene neck dam installation, use a sharp razor blade to trim the excess latex off the outside flap on the neck dam.
+See "Torque Specs" module. - 10) Similar to neoprene neck dam installation, use a sharp razor blade to trim the excess latex off the outside flap on the neck dam.